-7.1.2 Creating a Plant and an Owner Account
+7.1.2 Creating a PV Plant and a User

-Figure 7-3 Creating a plant and an owner account
+Figure 7-3 Creating a PV plant and a user

-- In the quick settings for SUN2000-50KTL-M3, the grid code is set to N/A by default (automatic startup is not supported).
-Set the grid code based on the area where the PV plant is located. - Before the device is put into operation for the first time, ensure that the parameters are set correctly by professional personnel.
-Incorrect parameter settings may result in noncompliance with local grid connection requirements and affect the normal operations of the device. - For details about operations in the setup wizard, see the [FusionSolar App Quick Guide](#).
-Scan the QR code to download the corresponding quick guide.
+- In the quick settings for SUN2000-29.9KTL/36KTL/40KTL, the grid code is N/A by default (automatic startup is not supported).
+Set the grid code based on the area where the PV plant is located. - Before the equipment is put into operation for the first time, ensure that the parameters are set correctly by professional personnel.
+Incorrect parameter settings may result in noncompliance with local grid connection requirements and affect the normal operations of the equipment. - For details about how to use the site deployment wizard, see [FusionSolar App Quick Guide](#).